Skip to main content

 Several system-managed roles are also created.
 These are internal roles used by Databricks services for management, monitoring, and data operations.

-Learn more: Pre-created roles and System roles
+See Pre-created roles and System roles.

 Create Postgres roles